 Holy Week at Home

-Stripping of the Icons (all ages) 15-20 minutes
+Stripping of the Table: all ages, 15-20 minutes

 Stripping of the altar (removing all ornaments, linens, candles, plants, flowers, etc.) is an ancient custom of the Church.
 Congregations mark the way Christ’s life was stripped from him by stripping the altar of all signs of life and beauty during a special service This almost-bare worship space reminds us of the bareness of life without the hope of Christ that we have through His resurrection.